YazykovaDaria/yazykovadaria/README.md

 ## Hi there 👋

 My name is Daria.
-I am a freelance frontend developer living Mogilev, Belarus.
+I am a frontend developer living Mogilev, Belarus.

 ## 🛠  Technologies and tools